 Today, we see a migration from city centers to the suburbs and countryside.
 Many suburban dwellers are moving further away from the masses, and some are building “off the grid.”
-The change from traditionally-built houses to log homes and cabins carries these advantages:
+There are many potential advantages associated with living in a log cabin home:

 - Live closer to nature and wildlife

 - Save money on home building or purchasing